quintel/documentation/general/co2_biomass.md

 ![](../images/20160817-carbon-countdown.png)

 <p>
-How many years of current emissions would use up the IPCC's carbon budgets for different levels of warming? [(Carbon Brief, 2014)](#references)
+How many years of current emissions would use up the IPCC's carbon budgets for different levels of warming? (<a href="#ref">Carbon Brief, 2014</a>)

 <p>
 The risk of climate change depends on the cumulative CO<sub>2</sub> emissions which in turn depend on the annual greenhouse gas emissions.
 To remain within a temperature rise of 1.5 <sup>o</sup>C in 2050 a CO2 reduction of roughly 50% is needed.
 <p>